Microsoft unveiled a beta version of its Edge browser for iOS and Android last month, but now, it is officially launching the app for anyone to try.

 Microsoft's mobile strategy over the past couple years has been all about developing quirky-yet-useful apps for competing platforms, such as this handy iOS app for the blind, but it's also actively bringing many of its own services over, too, like Microsoft Office and Cortana.
-Now, Microsoft has announced that it will bring yet another service to iOS and Android: its Edge browser.
+Now, Microsoft has launched yet another one of its services for iOS and Android: Edge.
+And you don't need to be a beta tester or sign-up to get special access.

 - Microsoft will now release major Windows 10 updates twice a year